wdporter/i-am-that-vuepress/32-life-is-the-supreme-guru/readme.md

 live.
 Ours is a world of feelings and ideas, of attractions and repulsions, of scales and values, of motives and incentives — a mental world altogether.
 Biologically, we need very little — our problems are of a different order.
-Problems creäted by desires and fears and wrong ideas can be solved only on the level of the mind.
+Problems created by desires and fears and wrong ideas can be solved only on the level of the mind.
 You must conquer your mind and for this you must go beyond it.